nus-cs2103-AY1920S2/duke/docs/README.md

 ## Additional Functions
 ### 1. Searching Tasks By Keyword
 Returns a list of tasks that match the keyword.
-The search is case-sensitive, but can have partial matching.
+The search is case-sensitive.
+The search also returns tasks whereby the keyword is a substring of the description.

 *Command Usage*:
 `find <keyword>`